 - Create new articles while answering tickets, using a predefined template

 Think about your knowledge management workflow.
 Having agents search and link to articles in tickets is rather straightforward and an easy win.
 You’ll want to do some planning, though, about the process for agents to flag and create articles.
-Take a look at some of our best practices and read tips for how some other teams have set it out.

 Try it out